Production of Erythropoietin (EPO)

 Preparation Process of EPO

-The process of preparation of EPO is described below:
+The process of preparing EPO is as follows:

-(ii) insertion of this gene into a suitable vector (plasmid) by subsequent cleavage with restriction enzymes and ligation with ligase enzymes.
+2. Insertion of the gene into a suitable vector (plasmid) by cutting it with restriction enzymes and joining it using ligase enzymes.

-(iv) Cultivating thousands of copies of E. coli bacteria with recombinant DNA in a culture medium.
+4. Cultivation of thousands of E. coli bacteria containing the recombinant DNA in a culture medium.

-(v) Extraction of EPO protein from E. coli to prepare drug.
-Thousands of kidney patients are currently injected with EPO produced in E. coli to treat anemia.
+Thousands of kidney patients are injected with EPO produced in E. coli to treat anemia effectively.

 More Article